torvalds/linux/Documentation/usb/gadget_multi.rst

 without that there's no hope of achieving anything with the gadget.
 As one might expect, things one need to do very from system to system.

-Linux host drivers
+GNU/Linux host drivers
 ------------------

-Since the gadget uses standard composite framework and appears as such to Linux host it does not need any additional drivers on Linux host side.
+Since the gadget uses standard composite framework and appears as such to GNU/Linux host it does not need any additional drivers on GNU/Linux host side.
 All the functions are handled by respective drivers developed for them.

 This is also true for two configuration set-up with RNDIS configuration being the first one.
-Linux host will use the second configuration with CDC ECM which should work better under Linux.
+GNU/Linux host will use the second configuration with CDC ECM which should work better under GNU/Linux.

 Windows host drivers
 --------------------